 - % Done changed from 0 to 10

 I will try to find out about your second question.
 In the meantime please have a look at the user guide (and associated working papers referenced therein) regarding the dynamic nature of the sample (attrition, following rules, etc.).

-#2 Updated by Olena Kaminska almost 6 years ago
+#2 Updated by Olena Kaminska about 6 years ago

 Dear Hsin Chen,

 To answer your first question, you should read the guide and pay attention to OSM (original sample members) and TSM (temporary sample members).
 Also take into account newborns, rising 16 year olds and death to understand why there is some mismatch between people across waves.